 Loggerhead Record Nesting Year – 1998 (21,543 nests)

-Green Record Nesting Year – 2017 (17,431 nests, second time on record there were more green turtle nests than loggerhead nests, first time was 2015)
+Green Record Nesting Year – 2019 (17,445 nests, third time on record there were more green turtle nests than loggerhead nests, first time was 2015.
+The 2017 nesting season represented the second time there were more green than loggerhead nests.)

 Leatherback Record Nesting Year – 2014 (79 nests)